JacobRishe/Poto/README.md

 ## In Future
--as a user, I want to be able to add my own memoji picture for my profile to display on the home page.
+- As a user, I want to be able to add my own memoji picture for my profile to display on the home page.
--as a user, I want to be able to create my own Poll buttons so I can have other users vote between two options.
+- As a user, I want to be able to create my own Poll buttons so I can have other users vote between two options.
--as a user, I want to be able to view this on a desktop and ipad.
+- As a user, I want to be able to view this on a desktop and ipad.
--as a user, I want to be able to login via email, facebook, or etc.
+- As a user, I want to be able to login via email, facebook, or etc.